-e) UNGA Resolution 70/125, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS),
+e) UNGA Resolution 70/125, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS);

+f) UNGA Resolution 79/1 underscores the importance of global commitment to digital cooperation and inclusive development, reinforcing the role of WSIS in advancing equitable access to ICTs and ensuring its outcomes are aligned with the objectives of the Global Digital Compact, as an annex to the Pact for the Future,

 considering

-Resolution 30 (Rev. Busan, 2014) of the Plenipotentiary Conference, on special measures for LDCs, SIDS, LLDCs and countries with economies in transition;
+a) Resolution 30 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on special measures for LDCs, SIDS, LLDCs and countries with economies in transition;

+b) Resolution 25 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on strengthening the regional presence;

+c) Resolution 131 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on measuring information and communication technologies to build an integrating and inclusive information society;

-b) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role in the development of telecommunications/ICTs, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects,
+d) Resolution 135 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on ITU's role in the durable and sustainable development of telecommunications/ICTs, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects;

+e) Resolution 139 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the use of telecommunications/ICTs technologies to bridge the digital divide and build an inclusive information society,

 recognizing

-that telecommunications/ICTs are a key tool for implementing the WSIS vision beyond 2015 and a key enabler for social, environmental, cultural and economic development, and consequently for accelerating the timely attainment of the Sustainable Development Goals (SDGs) and associated targets,
+a) that telecommunications/ICTs are a key tool for implementing the WSIS vision beyond 2015 and a key enabler for social, environmental, cultural and economic development, and consequently for accelerating the timely attainment of the Sustainable Development Goals (SDGs) and associated targets;

+b) the unique vulnerabilities and challenges faced by SIDS, particularly those in Pacific, due to geographic isolation, limited economies of scale, infrastructure constraints, and significant time zone differences, factors that create present persistent barriers to full participation in ITU processes, access to technical and financial assistance, and opportunities for capacity-building and institutional development;

+c) the Lagatoi Declaration on Digital Transformation in the Pacific, with its commitment to build an inclusive, connected and digitally empowered Pacific, taking into account the Pacific’s unique geographic, economic, and social challenges;

+d) the 2050 Strategy for the Blue Pacific Continent and Pacific Islands Forum leaders’ commitment for a well-connected region that ensures inclusion, accessible secure and affordable ICT infrastructure and services,

 noting